fleetdm/fleet/handbook/marketing/README.md

 1. Add your proposal to the [website design review agenda](https://docs.google.com/document/d/1Q73ublh9bcIL01JsY--gpZRd3KPT_KCX-F0RaorKJcM/edit)
 2. Compare existing ads against the newly proposed ad within the corresponding ad platform. ([Google Ads](https://ads.google.com/home/), [LinkedIn Campaign Manager](https://www.linkedin.com/campaignmanager/), etc.)
 3. If your change is approved, Field Marketer makes changes and creates a calendar reminder to check performance two weeks from the date changes were made.

+### Book an event
+For an event to be considered, booked, and scheduled, we follow the event issue template.

+1. Create a New GitHub Issue from the [#g-marketing board](https://app.zenhub.com/workspaces/g-marketing-64e6c8e2d35c7f001a457b7f/board).
+2. Select the "Event-preparation" template.
+3. Drag the issue into the "Ideas for future events" column as you work through the template.
+4. Once approval has been received, move the event into the "Planned events" column.

+### Review ongoing events
+In order to be timely, preparation is ongoing for events within the "Planned events" column within the [#g-marketing board](https://app.zenhub.com/workspaces/g-marketing-64e6c8e2d35c7f001a457b7f/board).

+1. Check "🗓 Planned events" and continue to work through steps in each event's issue.
+2. Remember to communicate with event organizers to ask questions when necessary.

 ## Rituals
 <rituals :rituals="rituals['handbook/marketing/marketing.rituals.yml']"></rituals>